 BLUEPRINT x FREE THE YOUTH WEEKEND IN NAIROBI, KENYA.

-This past weekend, BLUEPRINT: Connecting Africa proudly hosted Ghana’s trailblazing streetwear brand, Free The Youth, for their first-ever visit to Nairobi.
+Between the 29th of May and the 1st of June BLUEPRINT: Connecting Africa proudly hosted Ghana’s trailblazing streetwear brand, Free The Youth, for their first-ever visit to Nairobi.

 Day 1: Industry Dinner